Checkride Prep Guide

 Simply put, if you are knowledgeable on the Tasks and Elements in the ACS, and can apply them to real-world scenarios, you’ll be ready for the oral exam portion of your checkride.

-Studying with the ACS
+Studying With the ACS

 We encourage all candidates to do at least one line-by-line review of the ACS during their checkride preparation.
 Naturally, you’ll need a copy of the ACS.
 You can download a free copy or purchase a printed copy.